Bachelor of Commerce

 With this degree you will be equipped with skills and knowledge for a career in the changing business and not for profit environments.
 The degree program will enhance your critical thinking and problem solving skills, practice ethical values, adopting a commercial mindset, understanding project management and mastering critical thinking and problem solving.

-Initially, you will concentrate on establishing a solid understanding of the business environment via the compulsory subjects.
-Later on, you will start to specialize and expand your major area of study.
+Initially, students will concentrate on establishing a solid understanding of the business environment via the compulsory subjects.
+Later on, students will start to specialize and expand your major area of study.
 You will also have the opportunity to see and experience business fundamentals in action while working on industry related projects.

 The accounting major qualifications is also endorsed by the Institute of Management Accountants (IMA) and recognised by the Association of Chartered Certified Accountants (ACCA).